-Furthermore, peace and peaceful methods provide means to solve conflicts (including between competing human rights) without aggravating them and, as may be, to the advantage of all concerned in a constructive or reconstructive way.
-Conflicts solved peacefully make it easier to

-Center for Global Nonkilling | Christophe Barbey | Main representative in Geneva alleviate feelings with respect, to draw lessons learned from difficult situations and to design policies for future prevention and overcoming.
+Furthermore, peace and peaceful methods provide means to solve conflicts (including between competing human rights) without aggravating them and, as may be, to the advantage of all concerned, in a constructive or reconstructive way.
+Conflicts solved peacefully make it easier to alleviate feelings with respect, to draw lessons learned from difficult situations and to design policies for future prevention and overcoming.